lokidokicoki/tsg4/README.md

 - SpeedFactor: affects spped atwhich a Thing can move
 - SpinFactor: affects the direction a Thing will choose when it has to Spin
 - SpawnFactor: affects spawn threshold - spawn earlier or later.
+- FeedFactor: affects how much energy is gained from feeding
-- LafeFactor: affects maximum lifespan.
+- LifeFactor: affects maximum lifespan.
 - FissionFactor: affects when a Thing will spawn by Fission
 - FusionFactor: affects when a Thing will spawn by Fusion
 - HungerFactor: affects hunger - may allow Thing to travel further without food